josh-works/aftd/about.md

   Hey there!
 This entire website is a massive experiment.
 Feel free to keep clicking around, reading, listening, or if it feels like it's not your thing, no hard feelings!
 </p>

+This website provides the informational/explanatory backing for the `A Failure to Disagree` podcast.

+{% include podcast-subscribe-banner.html %}

-There's [this paper](https://pubmed.ncbi.nlm.nih.gov/19739881/) I read a while back, titled:
+The title comes from [a paper](https://pubmed.ncbi.nlm.nih.gov/19739881/) I read a while back.
+The paper is join-authored by Daniel Kahneman and Gary Klein, titled:

 **Conditions for Intuitive Expertise: A Failure to Disagree**